 Tuberculosis, especially if it is active, can cause serious damages in some areas in the lungs, which may bleed and may become infected with bacteria.
 The patient will also experience difficulty breathing because of the blocked airways and a hole may form between the nearby airways in the lungs.
 It can also lead to death, if the patient didn’t receive proper medical care.

-The body is made up of organ systems, meaning it consists of several organs that work together to ensure that the body is working properly.
-If one, like the lungs, fails, then everything will slowly deteriorate.
-Without the lungs, oxygen will not go to the blood.
-Without oxygen, the organs including the heart will die.
-Caring for the lungs will not just benefit the said organ; but the entire body as well.
+The body consists of several organs that work together to ensure that it is working properly.
+If one fails, it is possible for the other organs to slowly deteriorate.
+Without the lungs, oxygen will not flow to the blood.
+Without oxygen, the organs including the heart will lose function.
+Caring for the lungs will not just benefit itself but the entire body as well.